Jonstep101010/minishell-rs/README.md

 ### key takeaways
 - rust is not c, interacting with raw pointers is more error prone due to its memory model and assumptions about memory carried over from c
-- signal handling was easier to do in c (I ended up just scrapping it in the end)
+- signal handling was easier to do in c, I ended up removing it as it caused weird bugs
-- even though rust has [`Command`](https://doc.rust-lang.org/std/process/struct.Command.html), I adapted my execution logic anyways (the reason for most `unsafe` usage)
+- even though rust has [`Command`](https://doc.rust-lang.org/std/process/struct.Command.html), it was not used.
+I adapted my execution logic to be more idiomatic by using nix wrappers (the reason for most `unsafe` usage)

 ### refined strategy
 1. document & simplify original logic